Getmrahul/Flask-Graphene-SQLAlchemy/README.md

 # Python-Flask & Graphene-SQLAlchemy(GraphQL) Example
-This is a example project for using GraphQL with Flask using Graphene-SQLAlchemy.
+This is an example project for using GraphQL with Flask using Graphene-SQLAlchemy.

 ## Installing Requirements
 Use Virtualenv and install the packages.